 The early childhood education industry in China is rapidly evolving, highly fragmented and competitive, and we expect the competition in this industry to persist and intensify.
-We compete with public kindergartens and other private teaching institutions that offer similar programs.
+We compete with public and private kindergartens, play-and-learn centers and other teaching and child-caring institutions that offer similar programs.
 We compete with them in many aspects, including the quality of program and curriculum offerings, service quality, tuition fee levels, competent teachers and other key personnel and facility locations and conditions.
 Our competitors may adopt similar or superior curricula, teacher training systems, facility conditions and marketing approaches, with different pricing and service packages that may have greater appeal than our offerings.
 In addition, some of our competitors may have more resources than we do and may be able to devote greater resources than we can to the development and promotion of their schools and respond more quickly than we can to the changes in student demand or market needs.
 In particular, the PRC public education system continues to improve in terms of resources and teaching quality, and government funding subsidies enable public kindergartens to offer services at competitive price levels, which leads to increased competition for us.
 As such, we may have to reduce tuition fees or increase capital expenditure in response to competition in order to retain or attract students or pursue new market opportunities.
 If we are unable to successfully compete for students, maintain or increase our tuition fee level, attract and retain competent teachers or other key personnel, enhance the quality of our educational services or control competition costs, our business and results of operations may be materially and adversely affected.

-We and our franchisees lease most school premises and may not be able to fully control the rental costs, quality, maintenance and our leasehold interest in these premises, nor can we guarantee that we and our franchisees will be able to successfully renew or find suitable premises to replace our existing premises upon expiration of the existing leases.
+We and our franchisees lease most school premises and may not be able to fully control the rental costs, quality, maintenance and our leasehold interest in these premises, nor can we guarantee that we and our franchisees will be able to successfully renew or find suitable premises to replace our existing premises upon expiration or termination of the existing leases.

 We and our franchisees lease most school premises from third parties.
 We require the landlords' cooperation to effectively manage the condition of such premises, buildings and facilities.
 In the event that the condition of the school premises, buildings and facilities deteriorates, or if any or all of our landlords fail to properly maintain and renovate such premises, buildings or facilities in a timely manner or at all, the operation of our teaching facilities could be materially and adversely affected.
-In addition, if any of our landlords terminate the existing lease agreements, refuse to continue to lease the premises to us or our franchisees when such lease agreements expire, or increase rent to a level not acceptable to us or our franchisees, we will be forced to relocate the teaching facilities.
-Given parents prefer to send their children to kindergarten and play-and-learn centers in the vicinity of their neighborhoods, we may lose students if we cannot secure replacement premises nearby.
+In addition, if any of our landlords terminate the existing lease agreements before expiration, refuse to continue to lease the premises to us or our franchisees when such lease agreements expire, or increase rent to a level not acceptable to us or our franchisees, we will be forced to relocate the teaching facilities.
+Given parents prefer to send their children to kindergartens and play-and-learn centers in the vicinity of their neighborhoods, we may lose students if we cannot secure replacement premises nearby.
+Moreover, under the current regulatory environment, we may be subject to restrictions with respect to the fees we are able to charge for kindergartens leased on government property or community property.